carlos27g/LibrarySystem/README.md

-# TransportProblem
+# LibrarySystem
-Java client server App with Spring Boot
+Java client-server App with Spring Boot

 Idea:
-Passangers should pay their transport in a train or bus, if not the can get controlled and be fined $$$ :/
+Logged Employees can add and remove books from the library and students can rent them.

 3 Layer Architecture:
--Client
--Server
--DataBase
+- Client
+- Server
+- DataBase

+Communication client server is with an HTTP protocol and communication between server and the database is implemented in Springboot H2 (SQL)

 Using the next dependencies(Check Maven):
 - H2 Databases